 Over the years many variations of tennis and other racket sports have developed.
 While there are obvious similarities between the sports, each one has its own unique elements.

-This helps make racket sports even more accessible to all as the variations allow people to find a sport better suited to their abilities and fitness levels.
+All the variations in racket sports allow people to find a sport better suited to their abilities and fitness levels.

 However, it is also fun and challenging to try out different sports and see if you can successfully transfer your skills between them.